OxyGen: Unified KV Cache Management for VLA Inference under Multi-Task Parallelism: Experiments

-We measure memory and energy cost of \nickname and baselines, as shown in \cref{tab:overhead}. \nickname adds modest memory overhead (15\%) compared to baseline, while naive parallelization almost doubles the memory cost. \nickname also reduces average power consumption by up to 47\% and energy per request by up to 78\%, due to less memory access to VLM weights during batched decoding.
-In contrast, naive parallelization increases average power by 11\% and energy by 3\% due to redundant computation and memory bandwidth contention.
+\nickname optimizes the VLA inference pipeline without degrading action quality: with the $\pi_{0.5}$-LIBERO checkpoint, it reproduces the openpi-reported success rates within $\pm 0.8$\% across LIBERO-\{Spatial, Long, Goal, 10\} (\cref{tab:quality} in \cref{sec:appendix-quality}).
+On the same hardware, \nickname is also resource-efficient: it adds modest memory overhead (15\%) while reducing average power by up to 47\% and energy per request by up to 78\%, owing to fewer memory accesses to VLM weights during batched decoding.
+Naive parallelization, in contrast, nearly doubles peak memory and even increases energy per request by 3\% because of redundant computation and memory bandwidth contention (\cref{tab:overhead} in \cref{sec:appendix-overhead}).